DIRECT SME TERMS OF BUSINESS (“Terms of Business”)

 5.13 If for any reason whatsoever, a negative balance arises because a Transaction is completed when there are not enough funds on your Account for that Transaction, you shall reimburse the negative balance amount immediately, unless circumstances described in sections 5.14 and 5.15 apply.
 You agree that once we make this negative balance known to you, we will charge you the amount of negative balance and you must repay it immediately.
 We may charge the amount of the negative balance against any funds on your Account, including any subsequently loaded funds.
 Until we are reimbursed this negative balance amount, we may arrange for your Account, including Card(s) to be suspended.
 We may also report the negative balance to credit reference agencies.

-5.14 Where a negative balance arises because of an error on the part of a Merchant where the Card Transaction occurred, we will seek to recover the negative balance amount from the Merchant.
+5.14 Where a negative balance arises because of an error on the part of a Merchant where a Card Transaction occurred, we will seek to recover the negative balance amount from the Merchant.

 5.15 Where a negative balance arises because of an error on the part of the recipient of the payment or us, we will seek to recover the negative balance amount from the person who made the error.